Sur Le Chemin De St Jacques © Lot Tourisme Gil Giuglio 190928 092743Sur Le Chemin De St Jacques © Lot Tourisme Gil Giuglio 190928 092743

 The GR®651

-Let’s go for a peaceful, wild and preserved route along the Célé Valley.
-This alternative path to the Le Puy route, stretches for nearly 120 km between Figeac and Cahors.
-After having our crédencial stamped at the reception of the Figeac Tourist Office, we take the GR®65 for 10 km before branching off onto the GR®651 at the place called, le Mas de la Croix in Béduer.
-The way of Célé is a sublime mixture of nature, reliefs and heritage.
-The trail sometimes follows the river, climbs on the cliff, takes tiny paths in the middle of boxwood vegetation, oak trees, and crosses villages with discreet charm: Corn, Espagnac-Sainte-Eulalie and its priory, Marcilhac-sur-Célé and its Benedictine abbey, Sauliac-sur-Célé.
-You’ll even discover France’s favorite village, Saint-Cirq-Lapopie, which hugs the rocky promontory of the Lot Valley, after walking along the famous path of the towpath at Bouziès.
+Let’s set off on a peaceful, wild and unspoilt itinerary along the Célé valley.
+This alternative route to the Route du Puy stretches for almost 120 km between Figeac and Cahors.
+After getting our credencial stamped at the Figeac Tourist Office, we follow the GR®65 for 10 km before branching off onto the GR®651 at Le Mas de la Croix in Béduer.
+The voie du Célé is a sublime blend of nature, landscape and heritage.
+The trail follows the river, climbs the cliffs, takes tiny paths through boxwood and oak trees, and passes through charming villages: Corn, Espagnac-Sainte-Eulalie and its priory, Marcilhac-sur-Célé and its Benedictine abbey, Sauliac-sur-Célé.
+You’ll even discover France’s favorite village, Saint-Cirq-Lapopie, which hugs the rocky promontory of the Lot valley, after following the famous towpath to Bouziès.

 Our tips for

-It is interesting to leave in spring or in late summer, early autumn, the weather is cooler, the landscapes are dazzling with beautiful colors, the smells are incredibly enchanting, the paths and accommodations more “free”… It’s up to you to choose the season that appeals to you the most!
+It’s a good idea to leave in spring or late summer, early autumn: the weather is cooler, the landscapes are dazzlingly colorful, the smells are incredibly enchanting, the paths and accommodations are more “free”… It’s up to you to choose the season that appeals to you most!

-When a path follows a GR®, the marking is represented by a red and white marking.
-When there is a change of direction or a wrong direction, the marking adapts and takes the form of an arrow or a cross.
-Most French Jacobean routes use this signage.
-Wooden signs also indicate the GR, the alternatives.
-Remember to respect the paths you are walking on, but also the works, animals and plants you will come across along the way.
+When a path follows a GR®, the markings are red and white.
+In the event of a change of direction or a wrong turn, the marking adapts and takes the form of an arrow or a cross.
+Most French Jacobean routes use this type of signposting.
+Wooden signs also indicate GR and alternative routes.
+Remember to respect not only the paths you’re walking on, but also the artworks, animals and plants you’ll come across along the way.

 Receive